Kavin-kumar10/crawl-mcp/README.md

 ### Example Usage with Claude

-Here's an example of how to use the MCP server with Claude:
+Here's an example of how to use the MCP server with Claude after configuring it in your MCP environment:

 ```
-I need to connect to the Crawl4AI MCP server to crawl a website.
+I need to use the Crawl4AI MCP server to crawl a website.

 First, let me crawl a single page:
 <use_mcp_tool>